nemenek/Scripting/README.txt

 IF expression - if the evaluation is true it executes the next row (usually a jump), skips the next row otherwise JUMP "value"- jumps to the row of the "value" parameter.
 The first line is identified with '1' CREATE *variable name* *value* - Creates a variable with the given name.
 The value of the variable will be the given number (integer or float) or the string value inside the ' " '.
 If the value is not a number or between two ", zou will get a nice exception.
-FUNC *function name* - indicates where the function starts.
-The function should end with a jump for now.
+FUNC *function name* - initializes a function indicated by the function name.
+Function body should follow.
+It ends with a blank line.
 CALL *function name* - Calls a function identified by the function name.
 Function should be declared BEFORE the call command.